A Full 2022 Local's Guide to All Things Boulder, Colorado

 Ask any local if they prefer Snooze or Tangerine (both Colorado brunch staples), and you might get some opinionated responses.
-We love each establishment and they both offer one of the best brunches you'll ever have.
+We love each establishment and they both offer tasy brunch.
 In our opinion, Snooze is our personal favorite.
 During our long-term travels away from the US or Colorado, we'd find ourselves turning to each other from time to time and saying, "I would love to eat a Snooze pancake right now."

-If you can only try one during your visit to Boulder, here are some considerations.
-If you want a deliciously savory meal then visit Tangerine.
+If you can only try one during your visit to Boulder, choose wisely.
+If you want a deliciously savory meal, then visit Tangerine.
 We love their omelet and egg dishes!
 If you are looking for a sweet breakfast, then visit Snooze.
-Their pancakes are the best we have had.
+Their pancakes are to die for.
 Snooze even has a 3 pancake sampler where you can try 3 different flavors -- it is our go-to!
-Pineapple upside down pancake, sweet potato pancakes, blueberry danish pancakes ...need I say more?
+Pineapple upside-down pancake, sweet potato pancakes, blueberry danish pancakes ...need I say more?

 Ska Street Brewstillery

-This new establishment is actually a mash-up between Durango, Colorado's Ska Brewery, and Palisade, Colorado's Peach Street Distillers.
-I grew up in Palisade, Colorado and have been going to Peach Street Distillers since they opened (and I turned 21, of course).
+This new establishment is actually a mash-up between Durango, Colorado's Ska Brewery, and Palisade's Peach Street Distillers.
+I grew up in Palisade, Colorado, and have been going to Peach Street Distillers since the day I turned 21.
 They distill gin, whiskey, agave, and are most famous for their vodka.
 At Ska Street Brewstillery, they have many of the staples that are served at the distillery in Palisade.
-Everything from peach-infused cocktails, mules, to the greatest bloody mary you'll ever have!
+Everything from peach-infused cocktails, and mules to the greatest bloody mary you'll ever have!